oakkitten/anki-delay-siblings/README.md

 |     1500 days |  57 to 74 days | 38 to 49 days |
 |     3000 days | 78 to 101 days | 52 to 67 days |

+When rescheduling siblings of cards that were changed during synchronization, the script will examine the review log to determine which cards where reviewed on other devices.
+It will then look at the most recently changed of these, and offer to reschedule their siblings using the same logic as the above, relative to the date of the last review.

 ### Settings

-You can find the following 2 options in the Tools menu:
+You can find the following options in the Tools menu:

-* Enable sibling delaying.
-Enables or disables the script for current deck.
+* Enable sibling delaying for this deck.
+  If the option is greyed out, please choose a deck.
-* Don’t notify if a card is delayed by less than 2 weeks.
+* For all decks → Don’t notify if a card is delayed by less than 2 weeks.
   Since only the interval of the sibling is considered, the current card or other siblings can become due close to the sibling.
   To prevent notification spam, check this option.
+* For all decks → Offer to delay after sync, if enabled for this deck.